Declared Emergency Compensation FAQs

 My supervisor sent me home to prepare my home and family for an emergency, and then I returned to work.
 Do I get paid for that time?

 If you are directed to leave work for that purpose, you must immediately return to work once you have completed your preparations.
 In this case, you will receive administrative leave with pay for your time away.
 However, if you were allowed to go home in order to rest for an upcoming adjusted tour of duty, then you will not be compensated for that time.
-For example, if you were asked to report to work from 2-11 p.m. on a day when you might normally work 8 a.m. to 5 p.m., then you would get paid for working eight hours (at overtime rate if applicable for the emergency), but you would not receive leave with pay for the time you were not at work.
+For example, if you were asked to report to work from 2-11 p.m. on a day when you might normally work 8 a.m. to 5 p.m., then you would get paid for working 8 hours (at premium pay if applicable for the emergency), but you would not receive leave with pay for the time you were not at work.

 How do I keep up with information on my status for reporting back to work during an emergency?